 He was inducted into the Hockey Hall of Fame in 1976.
 His No. 1 sweater was also retired by the team and he was listed among the NHL’s Top 100 Greatest Players of All-Time as part of its Centennial Celebration in 2017.

 Games Played: 629

-Turk Broda was acquired from the Detroit Red Wings for $7,500.
+Turk Broda was the original Leafs franchise goaltender after being acquired from the Detroit Red Wings for $7,500.
 Having never played a game for the Red Wings, he made his NHL debut with the Leafs in the 1935-36 season.
-He proceeded to play in Toronto for his entire career until retiring after 1951-52.
-He appeared in a total of 14 seasons with the Leafs.
-It would have been 16 had he not served in World War II during the 1943-44 and 1944-45 seasons.
+He proceeded to play in Toronto for his entire career until retiring after the 1951-52 season.
+He appeared in a total of 14 seasons with the Leafs, stepping out from 1943-45 during World War II.

 Broda was involved in what is probably the NHL’s first weight controversy.
 In 1949, head coach Conn Smythe ordered the goaltender to lose weight and threatened Broda’s starting job.
-He even brought up two goalies from the minors to back up his threat.
-In what would come to be known as “the battle of the bulge”, Broda would lose enough weight to keep his job.
+He even brought up two goalies from the minors to back-up his threat.
+In what would come to be known as “the battle of the bulge,” Broda eventually lost enough weight to keep his job.

 The clutch goaltender didn’t just dominate his position, he helped invent it.
 He was one of the key contributors who helped develop the goalie pad as we know it today.
 He was calm in the crease but had a temper, too.
 After allowing a goal, he was often furious with himself.